Preston, Lancashire: Roads

+In conjunction with car parking facilities at the bus station, local services operate to and from two park and rides located on the outskirts of the city to minimise private vehicular traffic in the city centre; one at Portway in the Riversway area, and the other off the A6 at Walton-le-Dale.

 Local, regional and national bus services operate from the Preston bus station, which is located on the southeast edge of the city centre off the A59 and claimed by some residents to be the largest or second largest station in Europe.

-In conjunction with car parking facilities at the bus station, local services operate to and from two park and rides located on the outskirts of the city to minimise private vehicular traffic in the city centre; one at Portway in the Riversway area, and the other off the A6 at Walton-le-Dale.
+National and regional bus services

+The national operators National Express, Eurolines, and Megabus provide services from the bus station to and from various major cities and destination en-route across the United Kingdom.

+Stagecoach provides services to the nearby towns and cities of Blackpool, Blackburn, Bolton, Liverpool, Manchester, Southport and Wigan as well as Lancaster and Morecambe under the Stagecoach in Lancaster service.

+Blackburn Bus Company, part of the Transdev group, operates the 152 Hotline route to Blackburn and Burnley.
+An independent company, John Fishwick & Sons, that provided frequent services into the city centre from Lower Penwortham, Lostock Hall, Leyland, Euxton and Chorley, ceased trading in October 2015.

-Local services
+Local bus services

-Many services between Preston and the surrounding area were operated by Ribble Motor Services which became part of the Stagecoach Group, using the name Stagecoach in Lancashire.
-Several of its routes were branded "Preston Citi"; they operated to Fulwood, Ribbleton, Penwortham, Longton, Walton-le-dale, Walmer Bridge, New Longton, Bamber Bridge, Longridge, Chorley and Leyland.
-Preston Bus, formerly the city's municipal bus company, also served the district and operated a route between Preston and Penwortham.
+Many services between Preston and the surrounding area are operated by Ribble Motor Services which became part of the Stagecoach Group, using the name Stagecoach in Lancashire.

+Preston Bus, formerly the city's municipal bus company, operate local services within the city.

 In October 2006, Preston Bus started operating two orbital bus routes.

-Competition for routes and passengers resulted in a bus war between the two companies after buses were deregulated in Great Britain.
+Competition for routes and passengers resulted in a bus war between the two companies after buses were deregulated.
 On 23 January 2009, Preston Bus was sold to Stagecoach for over £10.4 million.
 Routes were changed and the services were branded Stagecoach in Preston.
 Following a lengthy investigation which began soon after the takeover, the Competition Commission ruled on 11 November 2009 that the action by Stagecoach had adversely affected competition in the area and ordered it to sell Preston Bus.
-In January 2011, the Rotala Group announced they had agreed to take over Preston Bus.
+In January 2011, Rotala announced it had agreed to take over Preston Bus.

-Regional services

-Stagecoach provides services to the nearby towns and cities of Blackpool, Blackburn, Bolton, Liverpool, Manchester, Southport and Wigan as well as Lancaster and Morecambe under the Stagecoach in Lancaster service.

-Blackburn Bus Company, part of the Transdev group, operates the 152 Hotline route to Blackburn and Burnley.
-An independent company, John Fishwick & Sons, that provided frequent services into the city centre for Lower Penwortham, Lostock Hall, Leyland, Euxton and Chorley, ceased trading in October 2015.

-National services

-The national operators National Express, Eurolines, and Megabus provide services from the bus station to and from various major cities and destination en-route across the United Kingdom.

 Bus stop displays

 Preston was one of the first cities in the UK to have displays fitted to every bus stop which aim to provide an accurate time and destination of the next bus arriving using GPS tracking.
-The service, initially restricted to services within the borough, was expanded to cover Fishwick's 111 City Centre/Leyland route but was discontinued in 2011, and reinstated on some routes in 2013.
+The service, initially restricted to services within the borough, was expanded to cover Fishwick's 111 Preston to Leyland route but was discontinued in 2011, and reinstated on some routes in 2013.